A hike through Bwindi Impenetrable Forest takes you very close to the rare and endangered mountain gorilla population.

 They were at our objective: a clearing in the jungle where we’d find the Bitukura gorilla group, with 13 individuals strong, relaxing between their daily movements and searching for food.
 We’d get an hour in the presence of these amazing animals to take pictures and observe them as they do their daily activities as the young ones play with each other, then we’d hike back to our starting point to meet the cars to go back to the national park headquarter to get our gorilla tracking certificates.

-Mountain gorillas can only be found in 3 countries in the world; Uganda, Rwanda, and the Democratic Republic of Congo (DRC), and just in two forest—Bwindi, where we were, and the Virunga range of wiped out volcanoes which comprised of Virunga National Park in DRC, Volcanoes National Park in Rwanda and Mgahinga National Park in Uganda.
+Mountain gorillas can only be found in 3 countries in the world; Uganda, Rwanda, and the Democratic Republic of Congo (DRC), and just in two forests—Bwindi, where we were, and the Virunga range of wiped-out volcanoes which comprised of Virunga National Park in DRC, Volcanoes National Park in Rwanda and Mgahinga National Park in Uganda.
 The mountain gorilla population is critically endangered; just around 900 still survive in the world.
 The eastern gorilla subspecies was first found in 1902 and very quickly turned into the main aim for poachers who needed to sell their meat and fur.
-Due to deforestation, disease, and poaching, the gorilla population reduced but when conservationists turned up to protect the remaining population of mountain gorillas in Africa, now the number is increasing, thanks also to some degree to these gorilla treks, which started in the late 90s as a source of sustainable tourism.
+Due to deforestation, disease, and poaching, the gorilla population was reduced but when conservationists turned up to protect the remaining population of mountain gorillas in Africa, now the number increased, thanks also to some degree to these gorilla treks, which started in the late 90s as a source of sustainable tourism.

 I got some time and asked our guide whether it’s possible to visit the park on self-drive, Mr. David was honest enough and told us it’s possible and easy, that you just need to hire a car in Kampala from the many car rental companies like 4×4 Uganda, Self-drive Uganda and other and then book the gorilla trekking permits from Uganda Wildlife Offices in Kampala and then drive to the national park on the day for gorilla trekking, and I found it interesting to be under the steering wheel exploring this amazing country at your own pace.

 All told, we saw nine of the 13 gorilla individuals in the Bitukura group.
-Also, despite the fact that we were altogether enchanted watching Gift tumble off her mom’s back just to get scooped move down into her warm embrace, or seeing the male silverback flip topsy turvy to gaze at us from another angle, it didn’t seem to mind one bit that we were there.
+Also, even though we were altogether enchanted watching Gift tumble off her mom’s back just to get scooped move down into her warm embrace, or seeing the male silverback flip topsy turvy to gaze at us from another angle, it didn’t seem to mind one bit that we were there.
 It’s a part of the sustainable tourism process too—this gorilla family is one of the select families habituated to human nearness, so they don’t run off when guests show up.
-(Other gorilla groups are left totally wild.)
-As Jackson stated, “people are simply part of their view.”
-The habituation enables visitors to keep on coming to see the gorillas, which brings money into the community; the gorilla permit and all costs for the guides and porters go appropriate back to local people working those jobs.
+(Other gorilla groups are left wild.)
+As Jackson stated, “People are simply part of their view.”
+The habituation enables visitors to keep on coming to see the gorillas, which brings money into the community; the gorilla permit and all costs for the guides and porters go appropriately back to the local people working those jobs.

 The one hour we had to spend in the mountain gorilla house went too quickly.
 Gratefully we didn’t go back the way we came—an additional 2 hours down a similarly steep slope would have been much so tough, and much of our hike up was simply searching for the gorillas.
 Returning to the starting point was a bit easy and in just 40 minutes we were at the starting point, where the driver was waiting to hear about our experience with the mountain gorillas.